Anti-globalization movement: Appropriateness of the term

 Many participants (see Noam Chomsky's quotes above) consider the term "anti-globalization" to be a misnomer.
 The term suggests that its followers support protectionism and/or nationalism, which is not always the case – in fact, some supporters of anti-globalization are strong opponents of both nationalism and protectionism: for example, the No Border network argues for unrestricted migration and the abolition of all national border controls.
 S. A. Hamed Hosseini (an Australian sociologist and expert in global social movement studies), argues that the term anti-globalization can be ideal-typically used only to refer to only one ideological vision he detects alongside three other visions (the anti-globalist, the alter-globalist and the alter-globalization).
 He argues that the three latter ideal-typical visions can be categorized under the title of global justice movement.
 According to him, while the first two visions (alter-globalism and anti-globalism) represent the reconstructed forms of old and new left ideologies, respectively, in the context of current globalization, only the third one has shown the capacity to respond more effectively to the intellectual requirements of today's global complexities.
 Underlying this vision is a new conception of justice, coined accommodative justice by Hosseini, a new approach towards cosmopolitanism (transversal cosmopolitanism), a new mode of activist knowledge (accommodative consciousness), and a new format of solidarity, interactive solidarity.

-Some activists, notably David Graeber, see the movement as opposed liberalism or "corporate globalization".
-He argues that the term "anti-globalization" is a term coined by the media, and that radical activists are actually more in favor of globalization, in the sense of "effacement of borders and the free movement of people, possessions and ideas" than are the IMF or WTO.
+Some activists, for instance at the New York City Ya Basta!
+Collective in 2001, have said that what they are opposed to is "corporate globalization".
+Scholar David Graeber argued that the term "anti-globalization" was a misnomer, and that radical activists are actually more in favor of globalization, in the sense of "the gradual dismantling of national borders to allow the free movement of people, possessions, and ideas" than are the IMF or WTO.
 He also notes that activists use the terms "globalization movement" and "anti-globalization movement" interchangeably, indicating the confusion of the terminology.
 The term "alter-globalization" has been used to make this distinction clear.

 While the term "anti-globalization" arose from the movement's opposition to free-trade agreements (which have often been considered part of something called "globalization"), various participants contend they are opposed to only certain aspects of globalization and instead describe themselves, at least in French-speaking organizations, as "anti-capitalist", "anti-plutocracy," or "anti-corporate."
 Le Monde Diplomatiques editor, Ignacio Ramonet's, expression of "the one-way thought" (pensée unique) became slang against neoliberal policies and the Washington consensus.